vmanjunath/angular-timepicker/README.md

 <sub>Added: 1.0.5</sub>

-#### ng-model (Date)
+#### ng-model (Date|string)

 The model that the timepicker is bound to.
 If no model is given, it will create a new one.
+The timepicker also accepts a time string, provided it follows the defined format.

     Default value: new Date()